 Byrd's contract is worth $9 million per season, making him the highest-paid safety in the NFL on a per-year basis.
 His $28 million guaranteed is the second-most among all safeties, falling shy of only the $34 million guaranteed that the Kansas City Chiefs gave Eric Berry as a rookie in 2010.

 The NFL is becoming an increasingly pass-heavy league, but that's a lot of money to give to any player who's not a quarterback.
-The Bills already have one top-paid player on their defense -- Mario Williams' $16 million per season is the most among defensive ends -- and two giant contracts would start to act as an albatross on the Bills' cap sheet.
+The Bills already have one top-paid player on their defense -- Mario Williams' $16 million per season is the most among defensive ends -- and two giant contracts would start to weigh down the Bills financially.